VincentHokie/CSEC731-SP22---ansible/README.md

   `git clone git@github.com:VincentHokie/CSEC731-SP22---ansible.git`

-- Navigate to the root directory of the project and run the command below to start the webserver

-  `GITHUB_USER='{your-github-user}' GITHUB_TOKEN='{your-github-token}' ansible-playbook -i inventory project-c.yml`
+### Setup and Run for Remote Deployment

-Your github token should have the following scopes (these are the permissions on my token)
+- Generate a github token that should have the following scopes (these are the permissions on my token).
+This will be useful later on.

 ```
 - repo